 My last day of my whirlwind trip to Switzerland was spent in Bern (also a UNESCO Site).
-But before I get to Bern I would like to introduce you to these little guys below:
+But before I get to Bern I would like to introduce you to these little guys above.

 We started the day off eating yummy bread.
 I was taught the “correct” way to eat them.
 You have to rip off their heads first so they “die” and feel no pain as you devour their bodies.
 What a lovely sadistic way to start your day!

 First stop, Paul Klee art museum.
 Paul Klee is a famous 20th century artists working around both World Wars.
 I’m not going to pretend I actually knew anything more than that going into the museum, because I didn’t but I learned a lot.
 The museum has amazing architecture, it’s actually the part I loved the best, it was built by Renzo Piano (an Italian).
 I’m definitely going to read up about him now!
 Here are some of my favorite pieces below: